pfdubois/BridgeBidding/source/AdvancedMajor.rst

 Recall that Jordan 2N is a |4ormore|-card limit+ raise of partner's major over RHO's takeout double.
-Since knowing that a raise shows four cards rather than three helps find game, it is very effective.
+Knowing that a raise shows four cards rather than three helps find game, it is very effective.
 With only three-card support, we redouble and show the support later.